jakeelizondo/quiz-app/README.md

-### Boilerplate app structure for Quiz App project
+Quiz App project

-User experience requirements
+This project is a simple quiz, created with jQuery to practice using jQuery, JavaScript, HTML5, and CSS.

-The following requirements cover what the app must do, from the user's perspective.
+User experience

 1 The starting screen should have a button that users can click to start the quiz.
 2 Users should be prompted through a series of at least 5 multiple choice questions that they can answer.